 Deck Post Spacing Calculators

 Using these calculators is quite easy.
-It can be done in a matter of minutes with a measuring tape and some note-taking.
+Besides, it can be done in a matter of minutes with a measuring tape and some note-taking.

 Depending on the place you live, you might also need to abide by a building code.
 These are laws that determine the minimum requirements for how things are built.